OsasAnalyst/Customer-Lifetime-Value-Prediction/README.md

 | Unique months active | How many months the customer placed at least one order |
 | Last month revenue | Revenue in the final month of the observation window |

-Log transformation was applied to all features to handle right skew.
+Log transformation was applied to all the features to handle skewness.

 ---